TRaSH-Guides/Guides/docs/Bazarr/After-install-configuration.md

 # After Install Configuration

-After you've installed everything it's best to check all of your settings,
+After you've installed everything, it's best to check your settings.

 !!! warning
-    Bazarr only searches for subs for Episodes and Movies that are added after the install.
+    Bazarr only searches for subs for Episodes and Movies that are added *after the install*.

-    So you will need to set the preferred languages for your existing Shows and Movies.
+    You will need to set the preferred languages for your *existing* Shows and Movies.

-In this example I will show you how to do that with the series.
+In this example, I will show you how to do that with the series.

 ![!mass-edit](images/mass-edit.png)

-click on `Mass Edit`
+Click `Mass Edit`.

 ![!select-all](images/select-all.png)

 1. Select all.
 1. Select your Language Profile you created earlier.
-1. Click on `Save`.
+1. Click `Save`.

 Then go back to your Movies home screen and do the same for your Movies.
-If you've done it correctly you will get something that looks like the following screenshot with your preferred languages.
+If you've done it correctly, you will get something that looks like the following screenshot with your preferred languages.

 ![!languages-profile](images/languages-profile.png)